roslov/queue-bundle/README.md

 }
 ```

-Do not forget to enable the event processor in `roslov_queue.event_processor.enabled` if you produce messages.
+Enable the event processor in `roslov_queue.event_processor.enabled` if you produce messages.

 Note that by default, the transactional outbox support is disabled.
 To enable it, set
 `roslov_queue.event_processor.instant_delivery` to `false`.